What does Nikita mean?

 Nikita has 1 masculine form: Aniketos.Kreatif forms: Nekita, Nikila, Nukita. [more]

 Nikita is a very popular first name for females (#1304 out of 4276, Top 30%) but a rare surname for both adults and children.
 (2000 U.S. Census)

 Shown below is an analysis of the usage of the girl name Nikita and related names.
 Prominent alternative forms of Nikita appearing in the Top 1000 are Colette (#522 last year), Nettie, Nichol, Nichole, Nicola, Nicole (#129), Nicolette, Nicolle, Niki, Nikki and Nikole.
 Forms like Nikkole are uncommon.
-These girl names reached the peak of its popularity during 1970-1979 and has become much less popular since (usage 0.1124%, down 63.1%), with forms like Nichole, Nicolette, Niki, Nikita and Nikki falling out of fashion.
+These girl names reached the peak of their popularity during 1970-1979 (usage of 0.3043%) and have become much less popular since (usage 0.1124%, down 63.1%), with forms like Nichole, Nicolette, Niki, Nikita and Nikki falling out of fashion.
 Colette (#522) and Nicole (#129) are two of the more fashionable baby names here, with Colette enjoying a rekindling in usage.
-(Top 1000 Baby Names Statistics, 2014)
+(2014 Birth Statistics)